Keep your vehicles safe with telematics

 Do your drivers have the right skills for the job?

 At the very least, they’ll need the correct driving licence.
 A standard licence is enough for driving vans up to 3.5 kg.
-But lorry drivers must have a Driver Certificate of Professional Competence.
+But lorry drivers must have a Driver Certificate of Professional Competence in addition to their Class 1 or Class 2 HGV license.

 More importantly, you should: